Siniloan: Post-war and independent Philippines (1946-present)

+The old Municipal Police Station near the plaza was demolished and its entire police force relocated.
+It paved the way for more economic development of commercial services, It was replaced by a franchise of Robinson's EasyMart.

 Sinilóan is politically subdivided into 20 barangays, as indicated in the matrix below.
 Each barangay consists of puroks and some have sitios.

 Currently, there are 13 barangays which are classified as urban and the rest are rural.